 A highlight of this seminar is the discussion and illustration of an assumptions document, which is a detailed report delineating all model concepts, assumptions, algorithms, input parameters, output performance measures, and data summaries.
 It serves as the main vehicle for communications among the project team, and it is a “blueprint” for creating the simulation computer program.
 It should not be confused with a conceptual model, which can be thought of as initial ideas on what a model will look like.
 Most models and simulations are simply not well documented, resulting in communication errors and costly, incorrect decisions.

-Live versions of this seminar have been presented to Boeing, Lockheed Martin, NSA, Raytheon, Sasol Technology (South Africa), U.S. Army, U.S. Navy (2 times), Georgia Tech Research Institute, Engineering USA, International Council on Systems Engineering (INCOSE), International Society for Optical Engineering (SPIE), and International Test and Evaluation Association (ITEA).
+Live versions of this seminar have been presented to Boeing, Lockheed Martin, NSA, Raytheon, Sasol Technology (South Africa), U.S. Army (2 times), U.S. Navy (2 times), Georgia Tech Research Institute, Engineering USA, International Council on Systems Engineering (INCOSE), International Society for Optical Engineering (SPIE), and International Test and Evaluation Association (ITEA).